Tax guide

 For ITR filing articles, the CA review should verify assessment year, filing section, ITR form, residential status, income heads, deductions, TDS/TCS credits, self-assessment tax, refund bank validation, e-verification, and whether any return is original, belated, revised, or updated.

-The technical file should end with a concise review note covering the documents checked, the computation method, the filing or compliance route selected, unresolved assumptions, and the next deadline.
-If the guide is applied to an actual taxpayer, the CA should preserve the calculation sheet, portal downloads, proof index, acknowledgement, and any communication trail.
-If the case involves a notice, GST mismatch, capital gains, foreign asset, large refund, or return correction, the note should also record the limitation period and the reason the chosen route is better than alternatives.
+The technical file should end with a concise review note covering the documents checked, the computation method, the filing route selected, unresolved assumptions, and the next deadline.
+If the guide is applied to a specific taxpayer, the CA should preserve the calculation sheet, portal downloads, a proof index, the acknowledgement, and the communication trail.
+Where the case involves a notice, GST mismatch, capital gains, foreign asset, large refund, or return correction, the note should also record the limitation period and the reason the chosen route is preferred over alternatives.